-A Linux- and Windows-based computer may also serve as a Master Server even if it has a software virtualization product installed (Parallels Virtuozzo Containers).
+A Linux-, and Windows-based computer may also serve as a Master Server even they it have a software virtualization product installed (Parallels Virtuozzo Containers).
 In this case, you should create a Container and start the PVA Management Server component installation there.
-The Linux Container should be created on the basis of the ve-slm.2048MB.conf-sample template, whereas a Windows Container needs no special sample to be created.
+The Linux Container should be created on the basis of the ve-vswap.2048MB.conf-sample template, whereas a Windows Container needs no special sample to be created.